Australia

 Young women’s goals & aspirations

-A recently completed social research project focussed on young women throughout Indonesia, has delivered a wide range of insights into their lives, assisting government and non-government organisations in better understanding this demographic and delivering services to them.
+The second stage of a social research project focussed on young women throughout Indonesia, has delivered a wide range of insights into their lives, assisting government and non-government organisations in better understanding this demographic and delivering services to them.

 Concerning education, 73% felt that they gained sufficient knowledge and experience during high school to adequately equip them for the personal context of their life.
 Amongst those who were employed, 59% felt they gained sufficient knowledge and experience during high school to adequately equip them for their current career.